Congratulations on your new puppy! This guide is to help you remember everything we told you, including feeding, shots, spay/neuter, and products!

 Mention Dogs Without Borders and get $25 off a 4 week puppy class

-Please note your adoption agreement includes a clause stating that you will not engage a trainer who uses PRONG or SHOCK collars.
-Force-free training only!
+Please note your adoption agreement includes a clause stating that you will not engage a trainer who uses PRONG or SHOCK collars (this includes “balanced trainers”).
+Positive reinforcement, force-free /R+ training only!